smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-1.md

 =======================================

 For months we had been operating a fairly sophisticated [Deployment Pipeline][pipeline] that would validate each commit.
-This helped us feel confident that would could ship more frequently.
+This helped us feel confident that we could ship more frequently with out sacrificing quality.

 In order to speed up we realized that we first needed to slow down.
 Going as fast as we could was no good if clients did not receive our updates.
-Slowing down would also mean investing more into our testing and validation early.
+Slowing down would also mean investing more into our testing and validation for each change we made and overall stability.
 We then came to the following agreement with our clients for how to proceed.

 1. Regular Weekly Deployments
 1. Documented Changes
 1. More Testing

+In the next installment we will explain how the story unfolds and what changed so that we get better.

 [jez]:      https://twitter.com/jezhumble
 [dave]:     https://twitter.com/davefarley77